ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 .. code-block:: bash

-   ansible hostname -i inventory_source -m ping
+   ansible hostname -i inventory_source -m ansible.builtin.ping

 To start using an inventory plugin with a YAML configuration source, create a file with the accepted filename schema documented for the plugin in question, then add ``plugin: plugin_name``.
 Use the fully qualified name if the plugin is in a collection.